 Mentors: Komal Muluk & Raghavendrasatish Peri

-Ada Lovelace + Indie Team 2
+Ada Lovelace + HCL Team

 Starting with a need for empowering women and children, we formed our organization to provide sensible solutions.
 We've consistently grown since then, all thanks to the helping hands of this amazing community!
 We focus on making the maximum positive effort for our community.
 Our members and volunteers provide the momentum that helps us affect change.
 Using data driven models, we provide solutions that make a long-lasting difference.

-Indie Team 2 (HCL Technologies) Members:
+Indie Team 2 (HCL Technologies) members:

 Mentors: Geetha Somasundara & Gayatri Subramanian